bigai-nlco/VideoTGB/README.md

 ## Updates

+- (2024.09.20) VideoTGB is accepted at EMNLP 2024! 🔥🔥
 - (2024.02.27) Paper Release, check it on [Arxiv](https://arxiv.org/pdf/2402.16050.pdf).
 - (2024.02.26) Initial Release (´▽`ʃ♡ƪ)

 ## Overview

-This is a chat agent based on our work **LSTP: Language-guided Spatial-Temporal Prompt Learning for Long-form Video-Text Understanding**.
-This work is finetuned on video-instruction datasets [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/data/README.md) and image-instruction datasets [LLaVA](https://github.com/haotian-liu/LLaVA/blob/main/docs/Data.md).
+This is a chat agent based on our work **Efficient Temporal Extrapolation of Multimodal Large Language Models with Temporal Grounding Bridge for Long Video Understanding**.
+This work is finetuned on [video-instruction datasets](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/data/README.md) and [image-instruction datasets](https://github.com/haotian-liu/LLaVA/blob/main/docs/Data.md).

 We have meticulously chosen two distinct architectural paradigms for our study: the encoder-decoder architecture, exemplified by [BLIP2-Flan-T5-xl](https://huggingface.co/Salesforce/blip2-flan-t5-xl), and the decoder-only architecture, represented by [InstructBLIP-Vicuna-7B](https://huggingface.co/Salesforce/instructblip-vicuna-7b).
 For further exploration, we also provide the code to tune the LLM with LoRA.